astronomer/docs/software_versioned_docs/version-0.33/runtime-image-architecture.md

 description: Reference documentation for Astro Runtime, a differentiated distribution of Apache Airflow.
 ---

-Astro Runtime is a production ready, data orchestration tool based on Apache Airflow that is distributed as a Docker image and is required by all Astronomer products.
+Astro Runtime is a production ready, data orchestration tool based on Apache Airflow® that is distributed as a Docker image and is required by all Astronomer products.
 It provides organizations with improved functionality, reliability, efficiency, and performance.

 Astro Runtime includes the following features for Astronomer Software: